 However, it is a bit trickier this.
 Svalbard is also a free economic zone and a demilitarised zone, reflecting its geographical location and importance for access to the Arctic and historical use by various countries, from the Netherlands to Denmark, and Norway to the Soviet Union and its successor state, Russia.
 The British, as you can imagine, also tried to have their say whenever they could too.

 In fact, one of the reasons the British weren’t able to have more of a say in the future of Svalbard is that firstly World War One messed with proceedings, but also the USA had been heavily involved in the beginning of the coal mining industry on the archipelago.

 Probably in order to annoy the British, but mainly to ensure equal access to the area for all nations, Svalbard was recognised as Norwegian, but all countries who signed the agreement were granted non-discriminatory rights to hunting, fishing, mineral resources and arctic exploration.

 Today Svalbard is a visa-free zone: you can be from any country and live and work there indefinitely.
 Some have even used it as a base to eventually gain Norwegian citizenship.
-Unfortunately though, you may be able to enter Svalbard on any passport, but you have to go through Norway and therefore need a Schengen visa.
+Unfortunately, though you may be able to enter Svalbard on any passport, you have to go through Norway and therefore need a Schengen visa.